MatiasVL/switchfully-version-control-git/20-programming-advanced-java/70-code-kata/README.md

 - You have to further developer the backend application, not the frontend.

-## Usage
+## Usage: Backend

 - If it's your first time using this application, read the **First time usage** section first... :)
 - Start the backend by running `GameOfLifeApplication.java`
 - Start the frontend with command `npx lite-server --baseDir="dist"` from inside directory `gameoflife-gui`
     - Leave the CMD open, if you close it, you will shut down the HTTP server (lite-server) which is required.
-    - Open your browser and surf to http://localhost:3000/gameoflife-gui/index.html, this is the front end.
+    - Open your browser and surf to http://localhost:3000/gameoflife-gui, this is the front end.

 ## First time usage